 Perhaps, at minimum, there’s a compassionate listening ear who has decision making authority, in the marble halls of Washington???

 Meanwhile, too few others at the highest levels of global financial power are talking about the mal-distribution of financial capital.

 Perhaps these reports suggest that maybe they’re rethinking how to preserve unemployment levels at its ‘natural rate’ to engage those who measurably ‘need’ the financial fruits of labor market participation the most??

-For sure, there’s nothing natural about many of the racial income disparities.
+For sure, there’s nothing natural about many of the magnitude of racial income disparities that currently exist.

 Presume conservatively, FR’s been cutting checks or some equivalent financial instrument valued in the trillions across recent years.

 Dig deeper into who got it and how??